khaledh/khaledh.github.io/docs/osdev/10-loading-the-kernel-p3.md

   ...
 ```

-Now, let's conver the UEFI memory map to the boot memory map using the `convertUefiMemoryMap` proc, and manually copy it to the `BootInfo` memory we just allocated:
+Now, let's convert the UEFI memory map to the boot memory map using the `convertUefiMemoryMap` proc, and manually copy it to the `BootInfo` memory we just allocated:

 ```nim
 # src/boot/bootx64.nim